-Rebooting or resetting your mobile device
+Problems with your iPhone or iPad?
+Try rebooting and resetting your device.

 - Press and hold the Top button until you see the Apple logo.

-How to force restart on iPad models with Home button, iPhone 6s or earlier, and iPod touch (6th generation) or earlier
+How to reset iPad models with Home button, iPhone 6s or earlier, and iPod touch (6th generation) or earlier

 - Press and hold both the Side (or Top) button and the Home button for 10 seconds.

-- Wait until you see the Apple logo before you release.
+- Wait until you see the Apple logo before you release the button.